jzamora5/AirBnB_clone_v4/README.md

 ## Web Dynamic

-This was the final iteration of the project and consisted in changing the Server Side Render for Client Based Render using JavaScript with JQuery, and the RESTful API from before.
+This was the final iteration of the project and consisted in changing the Server Side Render for Client Based Render using JavaScript with jQuery, and the RESTful API from before.

 ![Image result for jquery and javascript](https://miro.medium.com/max/600/1*8Whvj5G9f5DVmCBIzywYww.png)